-I, David L. Rager, am a Computer Science Ph.D. candidate at the University of Texas at Austin who defended his dissertation on August 20, 2012 and will graduate in December 2012.
-My primary interests are security, parallel and performance computing, automated theorem proving, automated trading, and teaching.
+I, David L. Rager, am a Computer Science Ph.D. graduate from the University of Texas at Austin who defended his dissertation on August 20, 2012 and graduated in December 2012.
+My primary interests are security, parallel and performance computing, hardware verification, automated theorem proving, automated trading, and teaching.
 I currently work for the cyber-defense and automated theorem proving group in the Battelle Memorial Institute.

 Some of the work here is considered a work in progress, but much of it has reached a publishable form.
 See the publications index for a list of such publications.
 Feedback is welcome.